Elys0004/Automated-Chess-Played-Robotic-Arm/environment/camera/README.md

 Rostopic echo will only return a chain of numbers.

 The message type is ROS image.
+By running the image_converter.py script, it actually convert the ROS Image to OpenCV images and also save the image directly to the robot_driver package so that it can be used further for image processing.

 Here are the issue and solution that we encountered during this process: